 7. You are responsible for your own transportation.
 You may go alone, caravan or carpool.
 It is recommended that you carpool only with people whom you know.

-8. There is usually a potluck breakfast and dinner on the Saturdays of our campouts.
+8. There may be a potluck breakfast and dinner at our campouts as designated by the camp host.
 These potlucks are optional.
 If you choose to participate, please bring a dish to share, and your own plate, utensils and beverage.
 Make sure your dish is ready to serve with appropriate utensils.
 Meals begin promptly at the designated time, usually 9:00 for breakfast and 6:00 for dinner.